tigera-cs/Windstream-Advanced/Advanced Training/8.egress-gateway/README.md

 ## 8.0.
 Introduction

-The purpose of this lab is to demonstrate the funciationality of Egress Gateway.
+The purpose of this lab is to demonstrate the functionality of Egress Gateway.
 In this lab, we will:

 8.1.
 Enable per namespace Egress Gateway support \
 8.2.
 Deploy an Egress Gateway in *one* namespace \